beach

 It's a stingray!

-We've anchored tn the Stingray City.
-It's a shallow sand bar a few miles off shore where in 1980s divers started to feed stingrays with squids.
+We've anchored to the Stingray City.
+It's a shallow sand bar a few miles offshore where in the 1980s divers started to feed stingrays with squids.
 Since then stingrays associate a boat engine with food and come here.

 Everyone on our boat had a chance to feed a stingray with a squid.
 It was fun, but a little bit scary.

-The water was so clear, so it looked like this boat was flying over it.
+The water was so clear, that it looked like this boat was flying over it.

-The second stop is only a couple of minutes from the Stingray City.
+The second stop is only a couple of minutes from Stingray City.

-This is the Coral Garden - the most beautiful thing I have ever seen under water.
-It's about 10 ft (3 m) deep and inhabited with lots of fish and other sea creatures.
-Sometimes I regret I don't shoot underwater, otherwise I would have shown you this beauty.
+This is the Coral Garden - the most beautiful thing I have ever seen underwater.
+It's about 10 ft (3 m) deep and inhabited by lots of fish and other sea creatures.
+Sometimes I regret I don't shoot underwater, otherwise, I would have shown you this beauty.

 Let me introduce you to the tarpon fish.
 These are about 3 ft (1 m) long.
 Not the kind of fish you want to swim with.